 Step 2: Install MySQL Workbench

-MySQL Workbench can be installed on Manjaro through the Pacman package manager or an AUR (Arch User Repository) helper like yay
+MySQL Workbench can be installed on Manjaro through the Pacman package manager or an AUR (Arch User Repository) helper like yay.

 Using Pacman